PowerPoint 101: The 7x7 Rule

 A note on following rules in PowerPoint

-As with the other rules, the 7x7 Rule is a guideline, not a fixed format that you should always adhere to.
+At the same time, rules work best when they’re part of a broader presentation toolkit.
 Our belief is that content should guide design, as opposed to adding content just to fill a gap.